-We have audited the accompanying consolidated statement of assets, liabilities and members' capital, including the consolidated schedule of investments, of Grosvenor Registered Multi-Strategy Master Fund, LLC and its subsidiaries (the "Fund") as of March 31, 2023, the related consolidated statements of operations and cash flows for the year ended March 31, 2023, the consolidated statement of changes in members' capital for each of the two years in the period ended March 31, 2023, including the related notes, and the consolidated financial highlights for each of the five years in the period ended March 31, 2023 (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Fund as of March 31, 2023, the results of its operations and its cash flows for the year then ended, the changes in its members' capital for each of the two years in the period ended March 31, 2023 and the financial highlights for each of the five years in the changes in its members' capital for each of the two years in the period ended March 31, 2023, and the financial highlights for each of the two years in the period ended March 31, 2023 and the financial highlights for each of the five years in the period ended March 31, 2023 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated statement of assets, liabilities and members' capital, including the consolidated schedule of investments, of Grosvenor Registered Multi-Strategy Master Fund, LLC and its subsidiaries (the "Fund") as of March 31, 2024, the related consolidated statements of operations and cash flows for the year ended March 31, 2024, the consolidated statement of changes in members' capital for each of the two years in the period ended March 31, 2024, including the related notes, and the consolidated financial highlights for each of the five years in the period ended March 31, 2024 (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Fund as of March 31, 2024, the results of its operations and its cash flows for the year then ended, the changes in its members' capital for each of the two years in the period ended March 31, 2024 and the financial highlights for each of the five years in the period ended March 31, 2024 in conformity with accounting principles generally accepted in the United States of America.